Farm planning permission

-Planning permission will take up to four months, and can sometimes be delayed with the need for further consultation with the planning authorities, which could take up to six months.
-Give yourself plenty of time and apply early to be ready to avail of the new TAMS II grants because proof of planning permission or exemption from planning is required before you can make a TAMS II application.
-Planning permission normally lasts for five years but sometimes the planning authority may reduce this to 3 years.
+Farm planning permission will take up to four months.
+Sometimes the need for further consultation with the planning authorities can delay matters and planning permission could take up to six months.
+The key is to give yourself plenty of time.
+Apply early to be ready to avail of the new TAMS II grants as proof of planning permission or exemption from planning is required before you can make a TAMS II application.
+Planning permission normally lasts for five years but sometimes the planning authority may reduce this to three years.

 Exemption from planning

 If your proposed development does not require planning permission, we can apply for an exemption certificate.
 We will submit a set of drawings such as OSI maps or farm maps showing the location and size of the proposed development to the county council.

 It usually takes six weeks for the planning authorities to come back to give the exemption cert, if it is exempt.
 If the authorities rule that it is not exempt it will be necessary to seek planning permission.